-If you would like to activate the inch display, the TNC shows the feed rate in inch/min.
+If you activate inch display, the TNC shows the feed rate in inch/min.
 In an inch program you must enter the feed rate larger by a factor of 10.

-13.12 Select the Programming Language for \$MDI
+13.12 Selecting the Programming Language for \$MDI

-The Program input MOD function lets you decide whether to program the \$MDI file in HEIDENHAIN conversational dialog or in ISO format.
+The Program Input MOD function lets you decide whether to program the \$MDI file in HEIDENHAIN conversational dialog or in ISO format.